“Money is only a tool. It will take you wherever you wish, but it will not replace you as the driver.” Ayn Rand

 However it was in your family, it is certain that we all carry the beliefs around money that we learnt from our families.
-This is not said to attach “blame” to anyone, but rather to bring awareness to why we are how we are with money
+This is not said to attach “blame” to anyone, but rather to bring an awareness to why we are how we are with money

 Money coaching is a blend of behavioural finance and cognitive psychology.
 The goal is to balance out the rational and logical part of your brain (left brain), with the emotional and reactive side (right brain).
 Although we might understand money logically, most of our financial decisions and behaviours tend to be made with the emotional right brain.

 We start the process by learning what our money beliefs actually are (honestly who has ever even pondered this question), then figuring out where they came from.
 We learn what money type you are: